-Moreover, I was allowed to participate in the online class with just Php1,000.00 down payment only and paid the full amount prior to the face-to-face practical exams.
+Moreover, I was allowed to participate in the online class with just a Php1,000.00 down payment and paid the full amount prior to the face-to-face practical exams.

-Their rates is one of the cheapest with just Php5,300.00 only compared to other training centers which is around Php7,000.00.
+Their rates are one of the cheapest with just Php5,300.00 compared to other training centers which are around Php7,000.00.

 They also have minimal refund fees and the process is not so complicated.